mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup-gui.md

 title: "How to Setup with Peak GUI"
 weight: 1
 type: docs
-summary: How to Setup Using MavPay with the TezPeak GUI
+summary: How to Setup Using MavPay with the MavPeak GUI
 ---

 ## Preparation